 Otitis externa means inflammation of the external part of the ear.
 The external part of the ear extends from the tympanic membrane (ear drum), along the ear canal to the ear pinna (ear flap).
 While we often see patients with ear infections, otitis externa does not always mean an infection in the ear is present.
-However, the presence of an ear infection is very common and is a perpetuating factor in ear disease which prevents the ear disease from resolving.
+However, the presence of an ear infection is very common and can prevent the ear disease from resolving.
 In order to understand how otitis externa can be treated and managed, it is important to know that this is a multifactorial disease, meaning that many factors contribute to the disease process and these underlying factors must be addressed, especially for chronic or recurrent bouts of otitis externa.

 The primary causes are those responsible for initiating the inflammatory process in the ear.
-The most common primary factors include:
+The most common primary causes include:

 Clinical signs of otitis externa include scratching at the ears, shaking the head, painful ears, red and inflamed ear pinna, discharge in the ear and malodour.
 The most common presentation that vets see is when the ear is infected which is often when the ear has discharge, is red and painful and can have a bad smell.
 Depending on what organisms are present the discharge may be a thick brown waxy discharge or a purulent (pus) discharge.

 Diagnostic tests are performed to help identify some of the causes and factors that may be involved in your pet’s ear disease.